IPP 2 – Use and Disclosure

 IPP 2.1(d) does not specify who can use the information or to whom it may be disclosed.
 In most cases, the recipient would need to be an appropriate agency in a position to lessen or prevent the particular threat.
 For example, and depending on the circumstances, appropriate recipients would be the police, emergency services or health authorities.

-Whether or not a threat can be considered ‘serious’ for the purposes of the PDP Act and the HRA should take into account what a reasonable person would regard as ‘serious’.
+Whether or not a threat can be considered ‘serious’ for the purposes of the PDP Act should take into account what a reasonable person would regard as ‘serious’.
 In making an assessment as to whether a threat is ‘serious’, organisations should consider the following factors:

 - Severity – How significant are the consequences of the threat?